 Simply put: Ambisonics is a specific method for creating, capturing and playing back spatial audio.
 It is radically different from other surround techniques as the technology is capable of reproducing a spherical representation of sound where the directional information of a source is located in a 3D soundfield.

 Ambisonic is also both a recording and a spatial synthesis technique, where one can capture the full environment in 3D sound through the use of so called A-Format microphones such as the: Soundfield SPS200, Røde NT-SF1, Sennheiser Ambeo, Coresound TetraMic and more.
 Alternatively, a sound field can be synthesized from any mono, stereo and multichannel sources to Ambisonics, constructing a virtual 3D sound environment by placing the sources at locations in a virtual 3 dimensional field.

-Ambisonic as opposed to other surround and spatial techniques and methods does not carry a speaker signal.
-It is an encoded audio signal that has to be decoded to the speaker signals.
-This encoding / decoding scheme has the advantage of being very portable and flexible since one is not bound to a specific speaker setup. i.e., you can have your ambisonic mix played on a number of speaker setups, for instance quad, headphones (binaural), 5.1, 6, 8, 7 speakers, etc. based on the chosen decoder.
+Ambisonic, as opposed to other surround and spatial techniques and methods does not carry a speaker signal.
+It is an encoded audio signal that has to be decoded to listen on speakers.
+This encoding / decoding scheme has the advantage of being very portable and flexible since one is not tied to a specific speaker setup. i.e., you can have your ambisonic mix played on a number of speaker setups, for instance quad, headphones (binaural), 5.1, 6, 8, 7 speakers, etc. based on the chosen decoder.

 When Ambisonics is played back on speakers, all the speakers contribute to the directional content, what one is hearing is not the sound coming from a specific speaker but from a specific direction.

 Overview of a fifth-order HOA 3D Ambisonic File created by Tine Surell Lange.